Kaitou345/wro2023-bd/README.md

 ## Engineering Design
 + Arduino Uno R3: We use it as our main microcontroller for controlling the robot and getting input from the sensors.
 + Huskylens: We use this module for detecting object color and turning points.
 + Chassis: We customized an RC car chassis which was more affordable and customizable for our needs.
 Initially, we used a 9-inch-long RC car but later we went with a slim and smaller one which allowed us to negotiate the challenges easily.

 + 12V 800RPM N20: This provided enough speed and torque for our robot.

-- MG90S: We used this servo motor for steering the robot.
++ MG90S: We used this servo motor for steering the robot.

-- L293D motor driver: This motor driver provided enough functionality for what we were trying to achieve.
++ L293D motor driver: This motor driver provided enough functionality for what we were trying to achieve.

--   HC-SR04 sonar sensors: We're using these sensors to measure distance from both the left and right walls.
++ HC-SR04 sonar sensors: We're using these sensors to measure distance from both the left and right walls.
 We mounted it at an angle so it could see changes in walls before the car passed it.

-- MT3608: We use this boost converter to boost our battery input from 7.4 volts to 12 volts to power our motor.
++ MT3608: We use this boost converter to boost our battery input from 7.4 volts to 12 volts to power our motor.

-- LM2596 buck converters: For powering up all 5v components of our board.
-Including our microcontroller, servo, motor driver IC, huskylens, and MPU6050.
++ LM2596 buck converters: For powering up all 5v components of our board.
+Including our microcontroller, servo, motor driver IC, and huskylens.

-- MPU6050: was used to know the orientation of the robot in real-time.
-This data is later used to count laps.
-- 1100mAh battery
++ 1100mAh battery

 ----